demeter-run/fabric/adrs/001-organization-payments.md

 - Payments

-Strip integration will happen just when the user wants to upgrade the plan(tier), so the user will be redirected to a screen to set the payment and the strip will be linked to the project.
-In fabric, the Strip integration will be into the payment driven where in the future new payment methods can be offered.
+Stripe integration will happen just when the user wants to upgrade the plan(tier), so the user will be redirected to a screen to set the payment and the stripe will be linked to the project.
+In fabric, the Stripe integration will be into the payment driven where in the future new payment methods can be offered.